 So think very carefully before cancelling the agreement and find out exactly what these total costs would be.

 If you’re having problems paying the monthly leasing charge, talk to the finance provider.

 They might offer to extend the length of the lease, which would lower your monthly payments, or come to some other arrangement to help you out.

 If the interest you’re earning on your savings is less than the interest you are paying on your car finance agreement, it makes sense to consider using your savings to repay the agreement early.

 Make sure you’re not being charged for unnecessary insurance

-However, many people have been mis-sold payment protection insurance or don’t realise that a finance company has added in an agreement they’ve taken out.
+However, many people have been mis-sold payment protection insurance or don’t realise a finance company has added it to an agreement they’ve taken out.